amitxv/PC-Tuning/docs/post-install.md

 ## Analyze Event Viewer

 This step is not required, but can help to justify unexplained performance issues.
-From a developer's perspective, we have certainly "broken" the operating system as we are running minimal services, debloated Windows and more.
+From a developer's perspective, we have certainly broken the operating system as we are running minimal services, debloated Windows and more.
 Code that naturally depends on something that is disabled or removed will throw errors or get stuck in an error loop.
 We can use event viewer to inspect whether everything is running as it should be.
 This is the method I used to identify that the [Software Protection service was attempting to register a restart every 30s](/media/software-protection-error.png) as explained in the [Configure Services and Drivers](#configure-services-and-drivers) section (along with the solution).

 - The ``Services-Disable.bat`` script disables logging, so the start values for ``Wecsvc`` and ``EventLog`` must be changed to 3 and 2 respectively